nkdAgility/NKDAgility.com/site/content/resources/blog/2017/2017-10-30-professional-scrum-training-ghana-police-service/index.md

 resourceType: blog
 slug: professional-scrum-training-ghana-police-service
 aliases:
   - /blog/professional-scrum-training-ghana-police-service
 tags:
   - agile
   - introduction-to-scrum
   - professioal-scrum
   - professional-scrum-foundations
   - scrum
 categories:
   - agility
-coverImage: clip_image006_thumb-3-3.jpg
+preview: clip_image006_thumb-3-3.jpg
 ---

 Last time I talked about the Ghana Police Service (GPS) I was talking about [Professional Organisational Change](https://nkdagility.com/professional-organisational-change-ghana-police-service/) and the approach the Inspector General of Police (IGP) is taking; using Scrum to incrementally make changes to the organisation.
 While Nana Abban and the IGP have been focusing on the big picture, I have been in Ghana to start the grass roots adoption of Scrum with two Professional Scrum Foundations (PSF) classes, the first ever run in Ghana.